kawogi/rost-west/doc/compiling/README.md

         SemiDebug              - Partially optimized debug build
-        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible PRECOMPILE_HEADERS=FALSE   - Precompile some headers (experimental; requires CMake 3.16 or later) PRECOMPILED_HEADERS_PATH=  - Path to a file listing all headers to precompile (default points to src/precompiled_headers.txt)
-    USE_SDL2=TRUE              - Build with SDL2; Enables IrrlichtMt device SDL2
-    ENABLE_CURL=ON             - Build with cURL; Enables use of online mod repo, public serverlist and remote media fetching via http
+        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_CURL=ON             - Build with cURL; Enables use of online mod repo, public serverlist and remote media fetching via http
     ENABLE_OPENSSL=ON          - Build with OpenSSL; Speeds up SHA1 and SHA2 hashing
     ENABLE_LTO=<varies>        - Build with IPO/LTO optimizations (smaller and more efficient than regular build)